Calculator Magic #2

 ×(×) = = = = = = =

 This routine required only two or three keystrokes more, with perhaps less mental strain.
 It would, however, have been slightly better to have used factors of 4 × 6 rather than 3 × 8.
-Another 1 or 2 keystrokes would have been saved.
+Another one or two keystrokes would have been saved.
 But is this niggling over key punches all that important?
 On lesser exponents, it is not.
 When working with a really large exponent, however, economy counts.
-Consider this problem which will occur frequently when attempting to calculate the monthly payment on a 30-year loan:
+Consider this problem which will occur frequently when attempting to resolve a financial calculation such as the monthly payment on a 30-year home loan:

 Problem: 1.0083333360